 - Teachers observe and understand student differences and similarities, and use this information to plan instruction

-If you have further questions regarding multi-age classrooms at 2nd Nature Academy and how your child may benefit from this educational environment, please call, email, or a schedule a tour today!
+If you have further questions regarding multi-age classrooms at 2nd Nature Academy and how your student may benefit from this educational environment, please call, email, or a schedule a tour today!